interaktivarum/rgblind/README.md

 * Help organizations, designers and web developers understand how color blind users might experience their webpages.
 * Help designers and web developers understand the problematics with designing for color blind users.

-The aim is to help make better structured webpages with high readability, for everyone.
+RGBlind helps designing better structured webpages with high readability, for everyone.

 RGBlind is initiated, designed and developed by [Interaktiva rum (Interactive rooms)](http://www.interaktivarum.se/en) and funded by [The Internet Foundation in Sweden](http://www.iis.se/english).